Boogieman Blues 6

 Imhosen gargled a wretchedly sounding noise at Dracula.

-“By ourselves, we are nothing!
+“By ourselves, we are nothing.
 We need to unite all the creatures of the night; the revenants, the kappas, the Grootslangs, and Chickcharneys.
-We need to show humanity why they were once afraid of the night, why their ancestors cowered in the face of their own ignorance: We need to make Halloween great again!”
+We need to show humanity why they were once afraid of the night.
+Why their ancestors cowered in the face of their own ignorance: We need to make Halloween great again!”

 “Now that’s what I’m talking about, hell yeah!”
-The wolfman raised his mug, and they all toasted to the prospect of the greatest season of All Hallows Eve that has ever graced the multiverse.
+The wolfman raised his mug, and they all toasted to the prospect of the greatest season of All Hallows Eve that has ever graced the void.

 “CHEERS!”